errnoh/aisandbox/readme.md

 in: Channel where you receive parsed structs coming from the server.

-out: Channel where you send your command structs
+out: Channel where you send your Commands

 err: Possible error when connecting.

 Notes
 -----
-* Since the command structs use anonymous structs to reduce the amount of structs we need, you can't create them with &struct syntax.

-So instead of using

-    &Attack{"Attack", {"Mr. Muggles", {2,3}, {15,26}, ""}}

-use the old fashioned way

-    attack := new(Attack) // or aisandbox.Attack
-    attack.Value.Bot = "Pomerian"
-    // etcetc..

 * Non-fatal errors from the library are logged to standard logger)
 * 'in' -channel will be closed when server sends <shutdown> message.
 * Connection to the server will be closed from your end when you close 'out' -channel
 * in is type <-chan interface (receive only)
-* out is type chan<- interface (send only)
+* out is type chan<- aisandbox.Command (send only)
+* there are predefined structs for each of the four commands that satisfy aisandbox.Command interface.

 TODO
 ----